Using Celery for Scheduling Tasks¶

 This should give a choice of any of your defined tasks, as long as you’ve started Django at least once after adding them to your code.
 If you don’t see the task you want here, it’s better to figure out why and fix it than use the next field.

-Task (custom):You can enter the full name of a task here (e.g. myapp.tasks.add), but it’s better to use the registered tasks field just above this.
+), but it’s better to use the registered tasks field just above this.- Enabled:

 Advanced settings that we won’t go into here.